laxmikant-ainapure/upcxx/docs/implementation-defined.md

 thread enters an OpenMP barrier it will no longer be capable of servicing the upcxx runtime: OpenMP is not kind enough make calls to `upcxx::progress()` while waiting for the condition that will release it from the barrier.
-Deadlock can insue whenever there are two threads A and B (possibly on different processes) where thread A is blocking for an OpenMP condition before servicing upcxx and thread B is blocking for a upcxx condition before servicing OpenMP.
+Deadlock can ensue whenever there are two threads A and B (possibly on different processes) where thread A is blocking for an OpenMP condition before servicing upcxx and thread B is blocking for a upcxx condition before servicing OpenMP.